-We obtained an understanding of the legal and regulatory frameworks that are applicable to the company, focusing on provisions of those laws and regulations that had a direct effect on the determination of material amounts and disclosures in the financial statements.
+We obtained an understanding of the legal and regulatory frameworks that are applicable to company and the sector in which it operates, focusing on those provisions that had a direct effect on the determination of material amounts and disclosures in the financial statements.
 The most relevant frameworks we identified include:

 - FRS 102

-- Companies Act 2006
+- · Companies Act 2006

-- Corporation Tax legislation
+- · Corporation Tax legislation

 - VAT legislation

 We gained an understanding of how the company is complying with these laws and regulations by making enquiries of management and those charged with governance.
-We corroborated these enquiries through our review of board meeting minutes.
+We corroborated these enquiries through our review of relevant correspondence with regulatory bodies and board meeting minutes.

-We assessed the susceptibility of the company's financial statements to material misstatement, including how fraud might occur, by meeting with management and those charged with governance to understand where it was considered there was susceptibility to fraud.
+We assessed the susceptibility of the financial statements to material misstatement, including how fraud might occur, by meeting with management and those charged with governance to understand where it was considered there was susceptibility to fraud.
 This evaluation also considered how management and those charged with governance were remunerated and whether this provided an incentive for fraudulent activity.
 We considered the overall control environment and how management and those charged with governance oversee the implementation and operation of controls.
-In areas of the financial statements where the risks were considered to be higher, we performed procedures to address each identified risk.

-The following procedures were performed to provide reasonable assurance that the financial statements were free of material fraud or error:
+In addition to the above, the following procedures were performed to provide reasonable assurance that the financial statements were free of material fraud or error:

-- · Reviewing minutes of meetings of those charged with governance; - Reviewing the level of and reasoning behind the company's/group's procurement of legal and professional services; - Performing audit work procedures over the risk of management override of controls, including testing of journal entries and other adjustments for appropriateness, evaluating the business rationale of significant transactions outside the normal course of business, and reviewing judgements made by management in their calculation of accounting estimates for potential management bias.
+- Reviewing minutes of meetings of those charged with governance for reference to: breaches of laws and regulation or for any indication of any potential litigation and claims; and events or conditions that could indicate an incentive or pressure to commit fraud or provide an opportunity to commit fraud; - Reviewing the level of and reasoning behind the company's procurement of legal and professional services - Performing audit work procedures over the risk of management override of controls, including testing of journal entries and other adjustments for appropriateness, evaluating the business rationale of significant transactions outside the normal course of business and reviewing judgements made by management in their calculation of accounting estimates for potential management bias; - Completion of appropriate checklists and use of our experience to assess the Company's compliance with the Companies Act 2006; and - Agreement of the financial statement disclosures to supporting documentation.

-Our audit procedures were designed to respond to the risk of material misstatements in the financial statements, recognising that the risk of not detecting a material misstatement due to fraud is higher than the risk of not detecting one resulting from error, as fraud may involve intentional concealment, forgery, collusion, omission, or misrepresentation.
-There are inherent limitations in the audit procedures performed and the further removed non-compliance with laws and regulations is from the events and transactions reflected in the financial statements, the less likely we are to become aware of it.
+Our audit procedures were designed to respond to the risk of material misstatements in the financial statements, recognising that the risk of not detecting a material misstatement due to fraud is higher than the risk of not detecting one resulting from error, as fraud may involve intentional concealment, forgery, collusion, omission or misrepresentation.
+There are inherent limitations in the audit procedures performed and the further removed non-compliance with laws and regulations is from the events and transactions reflected in the financial statements, the less likely we would become aware of it.